Ursula von der Leyen: 2022

 After the start of the Russian invasion of Ukraine in 2022, European Commission President Ursula von der Leyen said that Ukraine should become a member of the European Union, the Ukrainian people belong to the European family, but there is a long way to go and the war must end.
-On 8 April 2022 in the midst of the 2022 Russian invasion of Ukraine Von der Leyen travelled to Kyiv (which had seen open hostilities only days earlier) to lend her support to the beleaguered Volodymyr Zelenskyy and his countrymen.
-She visited the site of the Bucha massacre, tweeted "My message to Ukrainian people: Those responsible for the atrocities will be brought to justice.
-Your fight is our fight." and vowed she would work towards that country's accession to the EU.
-"Our goal is to present Ukraine’s application to the council this summer."
+On 8 April 2022, in the midst of the 2022 Russian invasion of Ukraine, von der Leyen travelled to Kyiv (which had seen open hostilities only days earlier) to lend her support to the beleaguered Volodymyr Zelenskyy and his countrymen.
+She visited the site of the Bucha massacre, tweeted: "Those responsible for the atrocities will be brought to justice.
+Your fight is our fight." and vowed she would work toward that country's accession to the EU.
+"Our goal is to present Ukraine's application to the council this summer."
 She was accompanied by Josep Borrell, who expressed "confidence that EU states would soon agree to his proposal to provide Ukraine with an additional €500 million to support the armed forces in their fight against the Russian army".
 On 4 May 2022, she announced the European Union would seek to ban all imports of Russian crude oil and petroleum products.
-She said in a statement, "We must become independent from Russian oil, coal and gas."
+She stated: "We must become independent from Russian oil, coal and gas."

 At a 2022 Europe Day event to celebrate the conclusion of the Conference on the Future of Europe, von der Leyen stated her agreement with the report prepared by panels of randomly selected EU citizens, that the Union needed to move away from unanimous voting in the Council when it comes to foreign policy decisions.
 In a June Politico interview, she expressed that her views had been shaped by the slow pace of the Union in adopting sanctions against Belarus and Russia due to unanimity requirements.
-She has stated however, that the Union should not completely move away from unanimity.
+She has said the Union should not completely move away from unanimity.

+In response to the Qatar corruption scandal at the European Parliament, von der Leyen called for the creation of a new ethics body to oversee the European Union.

+In August 2022, she proclaimed the necessity of the EU emission trading system to reduce CO2 emissions.

 Controversy over gas deliveries from Azerbaijan

-On 18 July 2022, von der Leyen called Azerbaijan a reliable partner for energy supply.
-This created a controversy after Azerbaijan attacked its neighbor Armenia just a few months later, and Azeri soldiers committed various documented atrocities including rapes and the murder of prisoners of war.
+On 18 July 2022 von der Leyen called Azerbaijan a reliable partner for energy supply, later signing an agreement with Azerbaijan government intended to diversify gas supplies in the context of the ongoing Russian-Ukraine war 2022.
+This sparked controversy when Azerbaijan attacked its neighbour Armenia just a few months later, and Azeri soldiers committed various documented atrocities including rapes and the murder of prisoners of war.
 Human rights activists claim that an EU president cannot condemn one dictator while embracing another, which was also expressed in the EU parliament by Martin Sonneborn.

+The deal will double Azerbaijan's natural gas exports through the Southern Gas Corridor by 2027.